siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## JUnit

 JUnit provides a testing framework for the Java programming language.
-The JUnit plug-in imports the test results data in  UrbanCode Velocity metrics.
+The JUnit plug-in imports the test results data in  DevOps Velocity metrics.

 ---